 A Git workflow with the terminal

-To follow this workflow you need:
+To follow this guide you need:

-- Git installed (see course preparations)
+- Git installed

-- A GitHub or Gitlab account
+- A GitHub account connected to your GitHub Desktop program

-All commands that are used in the following, have to be typed in the terminal.
-If you are on Windows, I recommend to use the Git Bash terminal that comes with the Git installation.
+All commands that you see in the following guide, have to be typed in the terminal and then you have to hit Enter to execute the command.
+If you are on Windows, I recommend to use the Git Bash terminal that comes with the Git installation (Just search for “Git Bash” in the Windows search bar).
 On MacOS/Linux, you can just use the standard terminal.

 Configure Git